poclecoqq/Trending-stocks/README.md

 ## Dependencies
-To have all the dependencies installes, simply enter the project virtual environnement.
+To have all the dependencies installed, simply enter the project virtual environnement.
 Read the [instructions](installDependencies/README.md)

 ## How to use from the command line